MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0024.md

 ## Remarks

-It is not allowed to remove or add new parameters in public procedures as this will break dependent extensions which are calling them.
+It's not allowed to remove or add new parameters in public procedures as this will break dependent extensions which are calling them.

 ## Code examples triggering the rule